2 Meadow Farm Way, Norwell, MA 02061, USA

 Habitats and Wildlife

 Abundant wildlife make their home in the Stetson Meadows because of the mix of habitats and the sizable acreage.
+Watch for northern harriers in the winter.

 Historic Site: Yes